• Skip to main content

 Data for 33 states plus DC on the number of children tested under 72 months were taken from the most recent and complete numbers in the National Surveillance Data spreadsheet; that data is from 2015 except where noted.
 We divided the number of children under 72 months old that were reported screened by the total population under 72 months listed there.

-We did not find reliable data on this measure (5] The total population of children younger than 72 months was not available from two of the state reports, so we used 2010 Census data.[6]
+We did not find reliable data on this measure (<72 mo.) for seven states in either of the CDC databases, so our analysis for those relied on recent state reports.[5]
+The total population of children younger than 72 months was not available from two of the state reports, so we used 2010 Census data.[6]
 Nine states did not have complete data that was more recent than 2010 on CDC’s databases or in state reports; seven of these do not require all results to be reported.

 No state requires tests for children every year from birth to age 3 or to age 6, so a 100% testing rate is not expected.
 The percentages of children tested at younger than 36 months are higher than those for all children under 72 months because most of the lead tests from birth to 6 years of age happen around ages 1 and 2.